Devendra274/URL-Shortener/readme.md

 http://localhost:8080/api/metrics \
 -H 'Content-Type: application/json'
 ```
-Response is fetch Top 3 domains.
+In response it fetches top 3 domains.

 # Future Enhancements / Known Issues
 - Since the project is for demo purpose only, the url are stored in memory.
 We can us database ideally to store the shorten hash, the domain, the original url and the created date and time too.
 Date and time would help at time of metrics calculations too.